Walker & Dunlop, Inc. (WD): History, Ownership, Mission, How It Works & Makes Money

 Walker & Dunlop, Inc.'s Leadership

-• Gregory Iaconis serves as Executive Vice President and Chief Financial Officer.
+• Gregory A. Florkowski: Executive Vice President and Chief Financial Officer (CFO).
+He assumed the CFO role in June 2022.

 Walker & Dunlop, Inc. (WD) Mission and Values

-• Leading the commercial real estate finance industry through innovation and expertise.
+• To be the premier commercial real estate finance and advisory firm in the industry.

 Walker & Dunlop, Inc. (WD) How It Works